Sessions Stonewalls and Denies Colluding with Kremlin Meddling

 That response drew outrage from Democratic senators, with Sen. Martin Heinrich (D-N.M.) accusing Sessions of obstructing a congressional investigation.
 The Senate Intelligence Committee, like its House counterpart, is carrying out a wide-ranging investigation of the Russian campaign to influence the 2016 election.

-The White House first justified Comey’s dismissal by arguing that Comey acted inappropriately in publicly revealing the outcome of the FBI’s investigation of Hillary Clinton’s use of a private email system last summer, during the presidential campaign.
-But in a subsequent interview with NBC, Trump said that he when he decided to fire Comey he told himself, “This Russia thing with Trump and Russia is a made up story.”
+The White House first justified Comey’s dismissal by arguing that Comey acted inappropriately by publicly revealing the outcome of the FBI’s investigation of Hillary Clinton’s use of a private email system last summer, during the presidential campaign.
+But in a subsequent interview with NBC, Trump said that he when he decided to fire Comey he told himself, “This Russia thing with Trump and Russia is a made-up story.”

 Critics of Sessions have questioned why the attorney general was involved in Comey’s firing when he had recused himself from the bureau’s investigation of Russian meddling.
 Sessions provided Trump with one of the memos they used to justify Comey’s firing.